Austinps/services-notes-server/README.md

 ## License

-This project is licensed under the ISC License.
-See the LICENSE file for more details.
+This project is private and the license information is not available.